serokell/blog-posts/typed-lambda-calculus/article.md

 If we know the type of the abstraction argument, we can infer the type of the result by substituting the known type of the variable into the typing rules for the abstraction body.
 Formally, this idea is expressed by introducing a _typing context_.

-A typing context is a set of typing relations for variables that are "in scope", i.e. relations that are locally known but not necessarily globally true.
+A typing context is a set of typing judgements for variables that are "in scope", i.e. judgements that are locally known but not necessarily globally true.
-Note that variables are _not_ assumed to be identified by their names here: each variable will have a corresponding distinct typing relation in the context even if their names are the same.
+Note that variables are _not_ assumed to be identified by their names here: each variable will have a corresponding distinct typing judgement in the context even if their names are the same.
 Practically speaking, typing context can be thought of as a mapping from variables to types and is often implemented as such.

-The "current" context is usually denoted by $\Gamma,$ and is written to the left of other typing relations, separated by $\vdash$ (a symbol for logical entailment).
+The "current" context is usually denoted by $\Gamma,$ and is written to the left of other typing judgements, separated by $\vdash$ (a symbol for logical entailment).
-We can also extend the context by simply adding new comma-separated typing relations, e.g. $\Gamma, x : T$ is the context $\Gamma$, extended by the relation $x:T.$
+We can also extend the context by simply adding new comma-separated typing judgements, e.g. $\Gamma, x : T$ is the context $\Gamma$, extended by the judgement $x:T.$

 Using all this new syntax, we can define a typing rule for abstractions now: